lblaka/real-estate-project/README.md

 # BRK Consulting King County
 Authors: Lorela Blaka, Meaghan Ross, Rashid Karriti
 # Overview
-This project analyzes a series of linear regressions to provide recommendations for King County Real Estate to have a greater understanding on how to properly price homes.
+This project analyzes a series of linear regressions to provide recommendations for King County Real Estate to have a better understanding on how to price homes in Washingtons King County.
 Interpretive analysis shows that income per capita and square footage of the home are strong indicators on how to price a home.
 # Business Understanding
 King County Real Estate has contracted us to investigate what home features have the greatest impact on pricing and speeding up the sale of the home.
 Based on our models, King County Real Estate should: A) Review the relationship between the square footage of the home and price of a home and B) Review the relationship between income per capita of a neighborhood and price of a home.
 # Data Analysis & Methodology